LucasDelfino92/morrowindsharp/main.md

 [**Ashfall**](https://www.nexusmods.com/morrowind/mods/49057)
 A survival mod with hunger, thirst, tiredness, cooking, camping and temperature mechanics, as well as incredible new visuals, from seeing frost on your breath in cold weather, watching your food cook on the grill in real time, and seeing your camping gear displayed dynamically on your backpack.

-> For detailed information on what this mod does and how to make use of its features, see its [**official wiki**](https://github.com/jhaakma/ashfall/wiki).
+> ℹ️ For detailed information on what this mod does and how to make use of its features, see its [**official wiki**](https://github.com/jhaakma/ashfall/wiki).

 ### Tweaks